paynl/magento2-graphql/README.md

 # Usage and Examples
 To see how to use the queries, please check the [samples folder](/samples). <br/>

-So, this GraphQL library consist of queries, mutations and some other classes.
+This GraphQL library consists of queries, mutations and some other classes.
 They are explained below.

 # Queries